Mount Edziza volcanic complex: Volcanism

 The MEVC is a highly active volcanic system with a nearly continuous record of activity dating from the Miocene.
-It covers 1000 km2 and comprises 665 km3 of volcanic material, making it the second largest eruptive centre in the NCVP after Level Mountain.
+It covers 1000 km2 and consists of 665 km3 of volcanic material, making it the second largest eruptive centre in the NCVP after Level Mountain.
 The MEVC is also the second most long-lived eruptive centre in the NCVP after Level Mountain, having started erupting at least 7.4 million years ago.
-The eruption sequence and style of the MEVC, along with its chemistry, mineralogy and isotopic composition, is similar to continental peralkaline volcanism at the Rainbow Range of central British Columbia, the Afar Depression of East Africa and parts of the Great Basin of the western United States.
+The eruption sequence and style of the MEVC, along with its chemistry, mineralogy and isotopic composition, is similar to continental peralkaline volcanism at the Rainbow Range of central British Columbia, the Afar Depression of East Africa, and parts of the Great Basin of the western United States.

 Five cycles of magmatic activity created the MEVC; one in the Miocene, one in the Plio-Pleistocene, two in the Pleistocene and one in the Holocene.
 Several eruptions of the latest magmatic cycle have not been quantitatively dated.
 Instead, a Holocene age is inferred because their eruptive products do not show evidence of having been glaciated by the Cordilleran Ice Sheet, which retreated from the area about 11,000 years ago.
 Therefore, many of these inferred Holocene eruptions may have occurred as early as the time of glacial retreat.
 An eruption recurrence interval of 379 years has been calculated for the MEVC by dividing 11,000 years by the number of demonstrable Holocene eruptions, of which there are at least 29.
-This would make the MEVC the most active eruptive centre in Canada throughout the Holocene.
-It is also one of the most widespread areas of recent volcanism in Canada.
+This would make the MEVC the most active eruptive centre in Canada throughout the Holocene; it is also one of the most widespread areas of recent volcanism in Canada.

 Eruptions have occurred subaqueously, subglacially and subaerially throughout the long eruptive history of the MEVC.
-Interactions between ice and volcanism are well-documented at the MEVC, occurring in seven of the 13 geological formations comprising the volcanic complex.
-This includes the Pyramid, Ice Peak, Pillow Ridge, Edziza, Arctic Lake, Klastline and Big Raven formations which have all formed within the last two million years.
+Interactions between ice and volcanism are well-documented at the MEVC, occurring in seven of the 13 geological formations compossing the volcanic complex.
+This includes the Pyramid, Ice Peak, Pillow Ridge, Edziza, Arctic Lake, Klastline and Big Raven formations, which have all formed within the last two million years.
 Volcano-ice interactions at these formations is represented by pillow lava, tuff breccia, hyaloclastite, glacial till interbedded with lava flows, and massive lava with well-developed slender columnar joints.
 The MEVC has been scoured by regional glaciations at least twice during its eruptive history, as well as several smaller advances of local alpine glaciers.